nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 - `norm_data` (R object containing background-corrected and normalized microarray data)

-  >
+  > [!NOTE]
-  > Note: Normalization was performed using the `quantile` method, which forces the entire empirical distribution of all arrays to be identical
+  > Normalization was performed using the `quantile` method, which forces the entire empirical distribution of all arrays to be identical

 <br>